sleepwalker746/weathor-sensor-REST-app/README.md

 # weathor-sensor-REST-app
-A simple project consisting of a Spring Boot REST API and a Java client using RestTemplate to send and receive data between applications.
+Two-module Spring Boot project consisting of an API service and a data client simulating weather sensors.
+The client generates random temperature and rainfall values and sends them to the API via a resilient RestTemplate integration with error handling.
+The API stores measurements through DTO-Entity mapping and links Sensor and Measurement entities.